 The award winning Kauri Museum provides visitors with a fascinating insight into the story of New Zealand's pioneering settlers, with a focus on their exploitation of the ancient and giant Kauri trees and it's highly prized Kauri Gum.

 Tonight you will learn the fascinating Maori history of Waipoua Forest.
-The highlight of the tour will be your meeting with 'The Lord of the Forest' - the giant 2,000 year old Tane Mahuta tree!
+The highlight of the tour will be your meeting with 'The Lord of the Forest' - New Zealand’s oldest and most sacred tree the giant 2,000 year old known as Tāne Mahuta.
 Your guide will formally greet this silent giant as the darkness closes in on its gnarled ancient limbs, grasping at the stars and the forest.

 The Wairere boulders consist of hundreds of huge fluted basalt blocks clustered together in a formation that stretches for over a mile into the Hokianga Harbor.
 The stunning walking tracks reveal an incredible wealth of ferns, palms, native trees and bird life and the story of how this area was discovered is one of inspiration and perseverance.